tags-drive/core/README.md

 For example, you want to save an image of a cat.
 You can save it into folder `cats` or into folder `cute`.
 Of course, you may keeps 2 equal files, but it would be better to use tags system.
 So, you just need to add tags `cats` and `cute` to the photo.

+## Security

+Uploaded files can be encrypted.
+The program uses sha256 sum of the password for encryption.
+Encryption is realized by [minio/sio](https://github.com/minio/sio) package.

 ## API

 All API methods require auth.